sboday/edx-documentation/en_us/shared/manage_live_course/discussions.rst

    to make them unified and available to all learners in the course.
 For more information, see :ref:`Content Specific Discussion Topics and Cohorts`.

-.. note:: When learners access courses using the edX mobile apps, content- specific discussion topics cannot currently be viewed "inline" as part of the course content, although they can be viewed along with course-wide discussions on the **Discussion** page.

 .. _Assigning_discussion_roles: